 Erring on the side of caution

-Harshali Singh: I would say sometimes it’s better to err on the side of caution.
+Author Harshali Singh says: I would say sometimes it’s better to err on the side of caution.
 You did your duty.
-Now, it is your friend’s prerogative how she takes that information and do what she feels is best for her.
+Now, it is your friend’s prerogative how she takes that information and does what she feels is best for her.

 In my view, she could have blocked you, fearing:

 - The judgement of the choice she intends to make